 For example: Assume that the Plaintiff and Defendant presented different versions of the facts of the case, and that the Plaintiff’s version was untrue.
 Now assume that the trial judge believed the Plaintiff’s version of the facts, and entered a ruling consistent with that version of the facts.
 The judge’s decision will not be reversed on appeal in that case, because the judge reached a reasonable conclusion based on the evidence presented at trial.

 On questions of law, unlike on questions of fact, the appellate court will review the application of the law without deference to the trial judge.
 The appellate court will look to see if the correct law was applied, and if so, whether it was applied correctly.
 If the trial judge made an error in the law, the appellate court may overturn the ruling, modify it, or direct the trial court to make changes.

 The filing fee is $300.
 Additional fees are necessary for the preparation of the transcript and building a collection of documents that are called the “record on appeal”.
 In addition, the attorney must research and write a brief and various other documents to assert your position to the court, which takes a significant amount of time and therefore is costly.
 It is difficult to estimate an average cost of the appeal, as it varies based on the specific circumstances of each case.
 However, appeals of family law matters are an expensive undertaking.

 An appeal of a family law matter is a lengthy process.
 Of course the time it will take varies based on the circumstances of each case, but it is not unusual for an appeal to take a year.

 If you are considering filing an appeal of a family law matter in New Jersey, it is important that you act quickly in order to meet the deadlines of your case.
-Call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400 today.
+Call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400 today.